probcomp/Gen.jl/docs/src/ref/gfi.md

 In this section, we assume that random choices are discrete to simplify notation.
 We say that two random choice maps ``t`` and ``s`` **agree** if they assign the same value for any address that is in both of their domains.

-Generative functions may also use **non-addressed randomness**, which is not included in the map ``t``.
+Generative functions may also use **untraced randomness**, which is not included in the map ``t``.
-However, the state of non-addressed random choices *is* maintained by the trace internally.
+However, the state of untraced random choices *is* maintained by the trace internally.
-We denote non-addressed randomness by ``r``.
+We denote untraced randomness by ``r``.
-Non-addressed randomness is useful for example, when calling black box Julia code that implements a randomized algorithm.
+Untraced randomness is useful for example, when calling black box Julia code that implements a randomized algorithm.

 The observable behavior of every generative function is defined by the following mathematical objects: